-6.12 LEAK TESTS AND INVENTORY OF RADIOACTIVE SOURCES
+6.14 LEAK TESTS AND INVENTORY OF RADIOACTIVE SOURCES

-- 6.12.1 Tests for leakage and/or contamination shall be performed by the health physics staff as authorized by the NRC to perform such services.
+- 6.14.1 Tests for leakage and/or contamination shall be performed by the health physics staff as authorized by the NRC to perform such services.
 Leak tests requirements include the following: - a.
-Each sealed source containing byproduct material, other than Hydrogen 3 and Kr-85, with a half-life greater than 30 days and in any form other than gas shall be tested for leakage and/or contamination at intervals not to exceed six months. - (1) In the absence of a certificate from a transferor indicating that a test has been made within six months prior to the transfer, the sealed source shall not be put into use until tested. - b.
-All alpha sources greater than 10 microcuries shall be wipe-tested on a three month interval. - c.
+Each sealed source containing byproduct material, other than Hydrogen 3 and Kr-85, with a half-life greater than 30 days and in any form other than gas shall be tested for leakage and/or contamination at intervals not to exceed six months.

+(1) In the absence of a certificate from a transferor indicating that a test has been made within six months prior to the transfer, the sealed source shall not be put into use until tested.

+- b.
+All alpha sources greater than 10 microcuries shall be wipe-tested at intervals not to exceed three months. - c.
 Notwithstanding the periodic leak test required by the above paragraph, any licensed sealed source containing byproduct material is exempted from periodic leak tests provided the quantity of byproduct material contained in the source does not exceed 100 microcuries of beta and/or gamma emitting material or 10 microcuries of alpha emitting material. - d.
 All other sealed sources in storage are exempt from this test.
 However, all sources shall be tested for leakage prior to any use or transfer to another person unless they have been leak tested within six months notwithstanding the three months for alpha emitting sources prior to the date of use or transfer.
 No sealed source shall be stored for a period of more than 10 years without being tested for leakage and/or contamination. - e.
-The test shall be capable of detecting the presence of 0.005 microcurie of radioactive material on the test sample. - (1) The test sample shall be taken from the sealed source or from the surfaces of the device in which the sealed source is permanently mounted or stored on which one might expect contamination to accumulate.

-(2) Records of leak test results shall be kept and maintained for inspection by the NRC.
+The test shall be capable of detecting the presence of 0.005 microcurie (185 Becquerels) of radioactive material on the test sample. - (1) The test sample shall be taken from the sealed source or from the surfaces of the device in which the sealed source is permanently mounted or stored on which one might expect contamination to accumulate. - (2) Records of leak test results shall be kept and maintained for inspection by the NRC. - f.
+If the test reveals the presence of 0.005 microcurie (185 Becquerels) or more of removable contamination, the RSO shall immediately withdraw the sealed source from use. - (1) The RSO shall have the sealed source decontaminated and repaired or disposed of in accordance with NRC regulations. - (2) A report shall be filed within five days of the test with the office that is charged with Byproduct Material Licensing, Nuclear Regulatory Commission, Washington, DC 20555, describing the equipment involved, the test results, and the corrective action taken. - (3) The report shall also be sent to the Regional Administrator, Region II, Office of Inspection and Enforcement, NRC.